Skip to main content

 • Social work and health: prevention and health promotion

-• Social policy and transnational relations of social work
+• Social policy and transnational references in social work

 • Introduction to the chosen field of work: children and adolescents, rehabilitation, context of generations, social work and education, delinquency, diversity, public social administration, migration and flight.